HannaViartsinskaya/Java_Swagger_API_With_Docker/ApiTests/README.md

 ### Approach
 - Docker: Portable and reproducible test environment.
 - Java + Selenium + Maven: Reliable stack with strong ecosystem support and integration with Allure reporting tool, also fits to your tech stack :)
+- POM (Page Object Model) & POJO: Added for easier maintainability and readability of tests by separating page logic and data models, improving code reuse and reducing duplication.